 Ecosystems depend upon the ability of some organisms to convert inorganic compounds into food that other organisms can then exploit (or eat!).
-In most cases, primary food production occurs in a process called photosynthesis, which is powered by sunlight.
-In a few environments, primary production happens though a process called chemosynthesis, which runs on chemical energy.
+The majority of life on the planet is based on a food chain which revolves around sunlight, as plants make food via photosynthesis.
+However, in environments where there is no sunlight and thus no plants, organisms instead rely on primary production through a process called chemosynthesis, which runs on chemical energy.
 Together, photosynthesis and chemosynthesis fuel all life on Earth.

 Photosynthesis occurs in plants and some bacteria, wherever there is sufficient sunlight – on land, in shallow water, even inside and below clear ice.
 All photosynthetic organisms use solar energy to turn carbon dioxide and water into sugar (food) and oxygen: 6CO2 + 6H2O -> C6H12O6 + 6O2.

 Chemosynthesis occurs in bacteria and other organisms and involves the use of energy released by inorganic chemical reactions to produce food.
 All chemosynthetic organisms use energy released by chemical reactions to make a sugar, but different species use different pathways.
 For example, at hydrothermal vents, vent bacteria oxidize hydrogen sulfide, add carbon dioxide and oxygen, and produce sugar, sulfur, and water: CO2 + 4H2S + O2 -> CH20 + 4S + 3H2O.
 Other bacteria make organic matter by reducing sulfide or oxidizing methane.